 THE BLUES INFLUENCES

 You are originally from South Africa, and I remember when we discussed this first time about your musical influences and stuff like that.
 You then mentioned that you did not know about bands like KISS, but how much you knew about Blues when you lived in South Africa?

 Anton Fig: We kind of got the Blues, like almost in America through the British Invasion.
 The Zeppelin and Hendrix and with The Stones, and they kind of brought all these songs back to the American audiences.
 We kind of got in South Africa like that.
 Then afterward, after I got into it that way.
 Then I went back and researched it, and I’m playing with Joe now, I’ve researched it even more.
 I really got to some of them, really the roots of where it all comes from.
 I played with a lot of Blues guys; I played with Paul Butterfield and stuff like that.

 And with B. B. King.

 Anton Fig: B.B.
 King, yeah.
 Now with Joe, it’s kind of cool because I’ve gone back and researched a lot of that stuff and looked at tapes and listened to music.
 So it has been pretty cool.
 But my first exposure in South Africa was through the British Invasion.

 Speaking about Blues players, could you name three of your favorites?

-Anton Fig: I love Paul Butterfield, I love the way that he played.
+Anton Fig: I love Paul Butterfield.
+I love the way that he played.
 I love Buddy Guy.
 The way that he played, I love.
 Like the way Joe plays is great.
 I got to play with B. B. King on the show a bunch of times.
-Any time I have ever played on the show with like the real thing, just incredible.
-With the B. B. King, like James Brown which is like not strictly blues but like rhythm and blues or something.
-You play with like these great people.
-You realize like just how great they are and why they’re so great, because they still sound just like they sounded and they’re still fantastic players.
+Any time I have ever played on the show with like the real thing, just incredible with the B. B. King, like James Brown, which is not strictly blues but like rhythm and blues or something.
+You play with these great people.
+You realize just how great they are and why they’re so great because they still sound just like they sounded, and they’re still fantastic players.